Documentation

 In the image above, please note that you will need to rotate the model around to select the second boundary face.

-Now you have both fluid regions ready.
+Now you have both fluid regions ready for the u-tube heat exchanger.
 Only the Imprint operation is missing before the model is ready to simulate:

 We have some knowledge base articles which can help to understand the CAD requirements for CHT simulations:

-When a model the exported from CAD Mode, it will be named Copy of Heat_Exchanger.
+When the model is exported from the CAD edit tool, it will be named Heat_Exchanger – Copy.
 This is the model that we will use to run the simulation.
-Before ‘Creating a Simulation’, you can also rename the CAD model appropriately, and save the changes by clicking on the check icon.

 At this point, the analysis type widget opens in the viewer:

-Choose the ‘Conjugate Heat Transfer’, then click on the ‘Create Simulation’ option to get started.
+Choose the ‘Conjugate Heat Transfer v2.0’, then click on the ‘Create Simulation’ button to get started.
 If you want to learn more about this analysis type, click here.

-Now you can define the global settings of your simulation.
+Now you can define the global settings of your u-tube heat exchanger simulation.
 The following setup should pop up automatically, if not you get there by clicking on the name of the simulation:

 Here, you can define global settings for your simulation.
-In this case, the flow is turbulent, so the ‘k-omega SST’ turbulence model is chosen.
+In this case, the flow is turbulent, so the ‘k-omega SST’ turbulence model is chosen and the ‘Compressible’ option is enabled to account for the density variations within the domain.

 Click on ‘Model’ in the simulation tree to define the gravity force acting on the domain according to the coordinate system of the CAD.
 In this case, gravity is defined in the negative y-direction: